 In 1997, aged 26 I entered The Campaign magazine / Image Bank Creative Photography competition not expecting much!
 To my surprise, I won my category, “Private View” which was presented to me at an awards ceremony at the Mall Galleries in London where I met some truly inspirational people.
 This was judged by industry luminaries such as Wally Olins of Wolff Olins and Rebecca Willis of Vogue.
 The Award was designed & presented to me by a young Thomas Heatherwick who went on to design the New London bus along with some other incredible structures.

-It was this that spurred a move to London where I soon secured a job as a photographer shooting work for clients such as Coca Cola, Toyota and Royal Jeweller, Garrard.
+It was this that spurred a move to London where I was soon shooting work for clients such as Coca Cola, Toyota and Royal Jeweller, Garrard.
 This was a great time and a steep learning curve for a few years which I embraced with enthusiasm.

 In 1998 I entered The British Journal of Photography / Agfa Pro shot Awards and again won my category for a digitally manipulated photograph.